Tim Montgomerie: Conservative Party Central Office

-From 1998 to 2003, Montgomerie was the speech-writer for two Conservative Party leaders, William Hague, and then Iain Duncan Smith.
-He also had responsibility for the Conservative Party's outreach to faith communities and the voluntary sector.
-In September 2003, Montgomerie became Conservative Party leader Duncan Smith's Chief of Staff; Duncan Smith was replaced by Michael Howard two months later.
+From 1998 to 2003, Montgomerie was the speech-writer for two Conservative Party leaders, William Hague and Iain Duncan Smith.
+He also had responsibility for the party's outreach to faith communities and the voluntary sector.
+In September 2003, Montgomerie became Duncan Smith's Chief of Staff; Duncan Smith was replaced by Michael Howard two months later.
 He had become a main influence behind Duncan Smith's theme of compassionate conservatism.

 Centre for Social Justice

 In 2004, with Iain Duncan Smith and Philippa Stroud, Montgomerie established the Centre for Social Justice to take forward the work on "compassionate conservatism" that Smith had begun as party leader.
-Following the tradition of people such as William Wilberforce, the Earl of Shaftesbury and Richard Oastler he aimed to make the condition of the poor a priority.
+Following the tradition of people such as William Wilberforce, the Earl of Shaftesbury and Richard Oastler, he aimed to make the condition of the poor a priority.
 He established a social action project called "Renewing One Nation" which helped Duncan Smith focus on these issues.